crankedapps/react-form-slider/README.md

 # react-form-slider

 This is a coding exercise I was required to do for a job application.
-See `frontend_exercise.pdf` for the challenge's instructions.
-Basically they wanted a custom slider in React not using native HTML range input or any 3rd party dependencies.
-I am also not supposed to spend more than 2 hours (exceeded by a bit).
-Please don't judge too harshly - although I have 8+ years of daily Angular experience at the time of writing this, I have spent very little time working with React, mostly just while using Gatsby on a small project.
+See [/public/frontend_exercise.pdf](/public/frontend_exercise.pdf) for the challenge's instructions.
+Basically, they wanted a custom slider in React not using native HTML range input or any 3rd party dependencies.
+I was also not supposed to spend more than 2 hours.

 ## Usage
 ### Component Example